 - Joseph C. Visconti.
 Mr. Visconti has been our Chief Executive Officer, President and a director since July 2015.
 With over 25 years of executive level operational and financial experience, Mr. Visconti has experience building teams of professionals with a focus on product development and bringing those products to market. - Preston Yarborough.
 Mr. Yarborough brings over 23 years of marine experience to our team.
 In addition to his positions of Vice President and Director of Product Development, he holds a seat on the Board of Directors of Twin Vee Catamarans, Inc. For the last several years, Mr. Yarborough has led the design, development and production of all of our models and boats that we have sold. - Donna M. Barnett.
 Ms. Barnett has over 20 years of experience with financial control functions including all aspects of accounting in both the public, private and government sector.
-Ms. Barnett holds an MBA in Finance.
+Ms. Barnett holds an MBA in Finance. - Daniel Norton.

-- Jean Marc Zanni.
-Mr. Zanni is an experienced and knowledgeable senior electrical engineer, with a focus on fluid dynamics and marine engineering.
-Mr. Zanni specializes in integrating solutions for marine and industrial automation projects.
-He brings more than 20 years of industrial high-voltage electrical system practical experience to diligence, develop, and deliver innovative solutions to us.
-He has focused his efforts to bring energy management solutions to the harsh saltwater environment of marine applications. - Daniel Norton.
 Mr. Norton leads our engineering team.
 His engineering experience includes commercial marine robotic locking mechanisms for docking systems, development and machine design of industrial robotic equipment.
 Mr. Norton has spent over 20 years working in the technical design engineering arena for several companies including Caterpillar Inc., Gerber Technology, and ATI Industrial Automation, in various project management and engineering development positions.
-Mr. Norton holds in excess of 20 patents related to innovative electromechanical solutions for automation, boat docking, and work piece clamping, including the inventor of the patent application that we have filed with the United States Patent Office related to the electric propulsion system that we are developing. - Ryan Chicos.
-Mr. Chicos for over 15 years has been hands on involved with product development, prototyping, design, mechanical engineering and manufacturing processes.
-Mr. Chicos has worked to developed materials comprised of mechanical and chemical compositions.
+Mr. Norton holds in excess of 20 patents related to innovative electromechanical solutions for automation, boat docking, and work piece clamping, including the inventor of the patent application that we have filed with the United States Patent Office related to the electric propulsion system that we are developing. - Ryan Chickos.
+Mr. Chickos for over 15 years has been hands on involved with product development, prototyping, design, mechanical engineering and manufacturing processes.
+Mr. Chickos has worked to developed materials comprised of mechanical and chemical compositions.
 He has also developed two products for the recreational industry utilizing fluid dynamics and environmental sustainability. - Timothy Whybrew.
 Mr. Whybrew leads our production team.
 He has spent over 25 years working as a senior operations executive in various capacities.
 Mr. Whybrew brings approximately 30 years of team building and management experience to help drive the operational efficiencies required to maintain manufacturing schedules.
 One of his key focus points is driving the level of quality customers desire from our product line.